|Riding Style||All Mountain|

 Approximate Weight: feels normal for a 159.

-Flex: It’s got a good flex underfoot that is mediumish tip to tail and maybe a bit stiffer torsionally.
+Flex: It’s got a good flex underfoot that is a mediumish tip to tail and maybe a bit stiffer torsionally.

 Sizing: The 159 felt just right for my height and weight.
 It felt pretty close for my boot size as well.
 The 159 feels like the equivalent to the 157 Jones Mountain Twin or UMT and the 161 Flagship.

 On Snow Feel: Nice and stable underfoot.
 It doesn’t every auto spin on you one footing or flat basing and doesn’t feel catchy.
-The rocker in the nose takes care of making it more catch free and the camber between the feet make the Jones Explorer feel stable and easy to ride.
+The rocker in the nose takes care of making it more catch free and the camber between the feet makes the Jones Explorer feel stable and easy to ride.
 It’s just a little more directional than the Jones Mountain Twin models and a little closer to a twin-like shape than the Flagship.
 The one thing I would say is compared to the Jones Mountain Twins I rode it feels similar between the feet but it’s more tip/tail heavy.
 It doesn’t want to spin and swing around as easy as the Twin’s which isn’t as good in the park but in powder, it wants to float a little easier.

 Edge Hold: Really strong capable edge hold that borders on being good in ice.
 Its best in hard snow and below but it can handle the occasional ice patch better than most boards out there.
 It also doesn’t grab in softer snow either which most of us here prefer over the best grip you can have.